jayc-amd/dify-docs/en/plugins/quick-start/develop-plugins/tool-plugin.md

   * `max` maximum value, can be set when parameter type is `number`
   * `human_description` introduction displayed in frontend, supports multiple languages
   * `placeholder` prompt text for input fields, can be set when form type is `form` and parameter type is `string`, `number`, or `secret-input`, supports multiple languages
   * `llm_description` introduction passed to LLM.
-To help LLM better understand this parameter, please write as detailed information as possible about this parameter here so that LLM can understand it
+To help LLM better understand this parameter, please write as detailed information as possible about this parameter here

 #### 3. Preparation of tool codes